Harshitapanchbhai/Optimal-UAV-Placement-for-Relay-Based-UAV-Using-Wireless-Communication-For-Emergence-Situation/README.md

-# Optimal UAV Placement and Communication For Emergency Sitution
+# Optimal UAV Placement and Communication For Emergency Situation

 This repo contains the code for the project Optimal UAV Placement and Communication.
 MATLAB version used: `R2020b`.